stryker-mutator/stryker-net/README.md

 For the full documentation on how to use Stryker.NET, see our [configuration docs](/docs/Configuration.md).

 ### Update stryker dotnet tool
 Dotnet global tools do not auto update.
-To update stryker as a global tool run `dotnet tool update`.
+To update stryker as a global tool run `dotnet tool update --global dotnet-stryker`.
 Stryker will notify you when a new version is available on every run.

 #### [Deprecated] csproj install